Alt-Org/Altzone/Doc/Doxygen/Battle/pages/2-view.md

 UI Components are helper scripts which can have multiple instances in BattleUi -prefab's child GameObjects.
 In %Battle the UI Components have a Component suffix in addition to the Ui prefix. [[Naming]](#index-naming)

-The UI Component scripts exist to make it easier to handle BattleUiShared prefabs which have several instances, for example BattleUiPlayerInfo.
+The UI Component scripts exist to make it easier to handle @dirref{Altzone,Assets/Altzone/Resources/Prefabs,BattleUiShared} prefabs which have several instances, for example @ref BattleUiPlayerInfo.prefab.
 The different instances of the duplicated prefab each have their own GameObjects which need to be accessed to set visual information or attach listeners.

 |  Namespace                                          || Class                                                        | Description                                                      |